stolostron/multicloud-operators-foundation/docs/imageregistry/imageregistry.md

   pullSecret:
     name: <pullSecretName>
   registry: <registryAddress>
+  registries:
+    - mirror: localhost:5000/rhacm2/
+        source: registry.redhat.io/rhacm2
+    - mirror: localhost:5000/multicluster-engine
+        source: registry.redhat.io/multicluster-engine
 ```
 In the `spec` section:

 - `placementRef` refers a placement in the same namespace to select a set of managed clusters.
 - `pullSecret` is the name of pullSecret used to pull images from the custom image registry.
-- `registry` is the custom registry address.
+- `registry` is the custom registry address which is used to override all images.
+And will be ignored if `registries` is not empty.
+- `reigistries` is a list of registry includes `source` and `mirror` registries. the source registry in the images will be overridden by `mirror`.

 ## Example